St12t/St12t/README.md

 ## 🚀 What I'm Up To

 - 🤖 Exploring Regression Modeling with [scikit-learn](https://scikit-learn.org/)
-- 💻 Working with a team to bring "Spotify for fashion" - an AI-powered resale platform revolutionizing how users discover and trade clothing
+- 💻 Working with a team to bring "Spotify for fashion" - an AI-powered digital wardrobe platform

 ## 🌐 Connect with me: